lx-wnk/dot-files/README.md

 # Dot files
-A (Sometimes when I think about it) updated summary and script library for the setup of a mac.
+A (Sometimes when I think about it) updated summary and script library for the setup of my mac.

 It'll install most used programms for developers, add some configuration for `zsh` and other quality of life improvements